 \subsubsection{Demographic representation}

-To begin, we analyse the gender of the writers, in Fig.~\ref{fig:corrage} another Spearman correlation graph can be found, relating features and gender.
-Correlations between female and male exists and are abundant but usually weak ($0.3$), inverse correlation with female gender also exists with higher intensity ($-0.5$) but less frequent.
-It is surprising that so many features are able to correlate with the gender of the person writing the texts.

-Other label is the age of the writer.
-There are a lot of ages in the dataset, distributed in groups (13-17; 22-27; over 34) which is unwieldy for correlation.
-Instead we aggregate chunks of texts from all authors sharing the same age.
+We examine the age of writers.
+There are a lot of ages in the dataset, distributed in groups (13-17; 22-27; over 34).
+We aggregate chunks of texts from all authors sharing the same age.
 These aggregates are projected with u-map in Fig.~\ref{fig:umapage}.
 The results obtained relate exactly to the aforementioned age groups except for the 38th point which is an outlier.
 There are three distinct groups, one for teenagers in the bottom right, other for young people in the top left corner and a cluster of middle-age people at the side of the young people group.
 Surprisingly, teenagers are sequentially ordered except for 16 and 17 years which are swapped.
 Young people have sequential order too, excluding the 38 years old representation.